🐾 Lifestyle

 Most experienced pet owners use Rover for their regular, scheduled needs — weekly walks, trusted boarding, house sitting — and Wag (or a similar on-demand app) for those unpredictable moments when they need someone fast.
 They're not really competitors as much as they're complementary tools.

-Tips for First-Time Rover Users
+What Are the Best Tips for First-Time Rover Users?

 If you've never used Rover before, a few pieces of practical advice will make your first experience smoother.